 Although the tiny Cape Verde Islands – which, despite a population of about 500 000, have played at the last two African Nations Cup finals – are an extreme example of successfully dipping into the diaspora, Mauritania join the likes of the Comoros Islands, the Gambia and Guinea Bissau as countries becoming increasingly competitive.

 Their squad is still largely home-based but an increasing number of French-born players with Mauritanian roots are being sourced to beef up their ranks.
+Best known among them is defensive midfielder Diallo Guideleye, who previously played for France at under-21 level, and Adama Ba, who recently signed for Auxerre in Ligue 2.

 Their new French-born coach, Corentin Martins, believes they can prove competitive in Group M, where only the winner is guaranteed to progress to the tournament in Gabon in early 2017.